 Furthermore, it is our solemn assurance that this report is entirely unique as well as has not been previously submitted for the purpose of any other academic qualification at Bennett University or any other educational institution.
 As a team, we take full responsibility for the purpose of the content presented herein as well as commit to upholding the highest standards with reference as well as citations to academic integrity.
 We acknowledge the gravity with reference as well as citations to academic ethics as well as pledge to adhere meticulously to the guidelines as well as regulations set forth by Bennett University as well as its esteemed faculty.
-Lastly, we emphasize that the views as well as opinions articulated in this report are solely our own as well as do not represent the views or policies with reference as well as citations to Bennett University or any individual menti1d within this document.
+Lastly, we emphasize that the views as well as opinions articulated in this report are solely our own as well as do not represent the views or policies with reference as well as citations to Bennett University or any individual mentioned within this document.

 Word Count:15,136